rogiersteehouder/config/README.md

 - tmuxp: a "main" setup with two windows and a split pane
 - vim: symlink .vimrc.
 - _inputrc: symlink .inputrc

+## Windows

+Configuration files for common applications on windows systems.

+- cmd: copy init.cmd to your user directory

+  init.reg adds %USERPROFILE%/init.cmd to the command prompt as auto-run